 - Psoriatic arthritis – Look for the presence of psoriasis on the scalp, posterior auricular regions, intertriginous areas, and intergluteal cleft as well as nail changes to help make this diagnosis.

-- Polymyalgia rheumatica (PMR) – Overlap between RA and PMR may exist.
+- Polymyalgia rheumatica (PMR) – Initial symptoms of PMR may be confused with RA.

 - Fibromyalgia / pain syndrome